-MRC, East Leadership see medical mission for Army aviation
+MRC, East Leadership see medical mission for Army Aviation

+Fort Rucker, Alabama – Senior leaders from the U.S. Army Medical Readiness Command, East visited Fort Rucker on July 22 to learn more about Lyster Army Health Clinic, its people, and its mission supporting Army Aviation.
+Brig.
+Gen. Jamie Burk, Commanding General of MRC, East, and Command Sgt.
+Maj.
+Alex Poutou, the command’s Senior Enlisted Advisor, met with leaders from the U.S. Army Aviation Center of Excellence (AVCOE), Lyster Army Health Clinic, Brown Dental Clinic, and other Fort Rucker medical facilities.

-Fort Rucker, AL – Senior leaders from the U.S. Army Medical Readiness Command, East visited Fort Rucker on July 22.
-The visit focused on Lyster Army Health Clinic’s unique role in ensuring aviator medical readiness throughout their career – from initial flight physicals to ongoing care.
+The visit focused on Lyster’s unique role in ensuring aviator medical readiness throughout their career – from initial flight physicals to ongoing care.

+“Ensuring Army aviators are cleared to fly and keeping them flying throughout training by minimizing down-time from injury or illness is critical to keeping trainees on track to graduation and into operational units,” said Burk.
+“Lyster has solved the issue with the Flight Surgeon of the Day program.”

+The Flight Surgeon of the Day or FSOD program minimizes appointment wait times to see a provider, resulting in a significant improvement in return-to-duty rates.

 |Date Taken: